 - Develop capability and capacity to carry out good quality investigations

-- Reduce harm caused by hospital related functional decline (deconditioning) as a result of unnecessary prolonged hospital stays.
+- Reduce harm caused by hospital related functional decline (deconditioning) as a result of unnecessary long hospital stays.

 Learning from death

 Learning all we can from critically examining care that patients receive before they die can teach us how to deliver safer care.
-This element of the strategy will continue to refine systems which ensure that a standardised approach will be taken to performing mortality reviews.
+This element of the strategy will continue to refine systems which make sure that a standardised approach will be taken to doing mortality reviews.
 Where trends can be identified, learning from reviews will be cascaded efficiently and improvements to patient safety made.

 We are refining systems for mortality review which will be consistently applied in all clinical areas including our community hospitals.
-Where we are concerned about care prior to death we will investigate using either our serious incident process or the recently introduced structured judgement casenote review.
+Where we are concerned about care before death we will investigate using either our serious incident process or the recently introduced structured judgement casenote review.

 - Continue to promote and develop the existing processes of mortality review for all patients who die in our hospitals

 - Develop processes for dissemination of learning from mortality review